Inheritance Tax for Unmarried Couples: Understanding Risks and Benefits

 Risks for Unmarried Couples

-Unmarried couples in the UK face significant risks when it comes to inheritance tax, primarily due to the lack of tax-free allowances available to them.
+Unmarried couples in the UK face significant risks when it comes to inheritance tax, primarily due to the lack of outside the scope of IHT allowances available to them.
 Unlike married couples or those in civil partnerships, unmarried partners do not benefit from the same tax exemptions, potentially leading to a substantial inheritance tax bill.

-One of the primary risks for unmarried couples is the loss of tax-free allowances.
-When one partner passes away, the surviving partner does not automatically inherit the deceased’s tax-free allowance.
+One of the primary risks for unmarried couples is the loss of outside the scope of IHT allowances.
+When one partner passes away, the surviving partner does not automatically inherit the deceased’s outside the scope of IHT allowance.
 This can result in a higher inheritance tax liability when the surviving partner passes away.
-For instance, if each partner has a tax-free allowance of £325,000 (as per the current nil-rate band), the couple effectively has two separate allowances, rather than a combined £650,000 allowance available to married couples.
+For instance, if each partner has a outside the scope of IHT allowance of £325,000 (as per the current nil-rate band), the couple effectively has two separate allowances, rather than a combined £650,000 allowance available to married couples.

 Complications in Estate Planning